Arthritis knee exercise programmes are one of the most effective ways to reduce pain and improve function.

 Arthritis typically causes pain, stiffness, swelling and difficulty walking due to wear and tear on the bones and cartilage in the knee.

 There are a number of different treatment options for arthritis, but exercises consistently come out as being the most effective.

 They help to strengthen the whole leg, and to increase the movement of the knee, both of which will help to decrease arthritis pain and increase how much you can do.

-Here you will find different sections on arthritis knee exercise:
+Here you will find a whole range of arthritis knee exercise plans:

 I suggest you try them and see how you find them, then choose the ones that feel best for you.
 If you can perform the maximum suggested number of repetitions of an arthritis knee exercise easily, you probably don’t need to do it.
 If you can’t, you probably do!

 Intro: This a good arthritis knee exercise for the early stages of rehab.
 It helps strengthen the knee and also helps improve flexibility